Forty Thousand Kilometers Under Quantum Protection: Physical loss control and amplification

 The principal task of the physical loss control is to ensure that Eve does not get enough photons to obtain the informational advantage over Bob.
 With that, signal pulses and test pulses still carry large numbers of photons, making it possible to repeat them via optical amplification.
 The repeater can particularly be arranged as a doped fiber section embedded into the main line and pumped to produce amplification gain in the primary mode.
-In telecommunications, the most common dopant is erbium: pumped at the wavelength of 980\,nm the erbium-doped fiber generates the gain at around 1550\,nm which fits into the transmission window of the silica-based fiber.
-The magnitude of the resulting signal amplification depends on the concentration of the erbium ions, the length of the doped fiber section, and the power of the pumping radiation.
-The amplification principle is explained in Methods.
+In telecommunications, the most common dopant is erbium.
+Pumped at the wavelength of 980\,nm, the erbium-doped fiber generates the gain at around 1550\,nm which fits into the transmission window of the silica-based fiber.
+Upon absorption of the pumping radiation, erbium ions transit from the ground state (state 0) to a short-lived state (state 2).
+From there, they non-radiatively relax to a metastable state (state 1), as illustrated in Fig.\,\ref{Fig2}\textbf{a}.
+As the signal photonic mode passes through the inverted atomic medium, it stimulates the transition from state 1 to state 0, resulting in a coherently synchronized photon emission.
+The resulting signal amplification magnitude depends on the erbium ion concentration, the length of the doped fiber segment (active fiber), and the power of the pumping radiation.
+The interaction between the propagating signal photonic mode (with the annihilation operator $\hat{a}$) and the inverted atoms is determined by the Hamiltonian in the rotating wave approximation

+where atoms are indexed by $n$, $N\gg 1$ is the total number of atoms in the medium, $\kappa$ is the interaction constant, and states $\ket{0}_n$ and $\ket{1}_n$ represent respectively states 0 and 1 of the $n$-th ion.
+Since the time of relaxation from state 2 to 1 is very small (20\,$\mu$s against 10\,ms for the relaxation from 1 to 0), we take that an ion is effectively a two level system.
+The Holstein-Primakoff transformation maps the active medium's state with $m$ atoms in state 0 and $N-m$ in state 1 to a Fock state $\ket{m}_b$.
+This state corresponds to $m$ excitations in the auxiliary bosonic mode associated with the annihilation operator $\hat{b}$.
+With that, we get the following equation